-Many people are unaware of this, but dog Poop is actually a serious problem for the environment.
+Many people are unaware of this, but dog Poop is a serious problem for the environment.
 Pet waste is the number-one source of water pollution in the United States.
 An average dog can create up to 1,000 pounds of waste a year.
 That’s a lot of waste that’s going into the water supply and adding to the pollution.
-Fortunately, biodegradable Dog Poop bags are a great solution.
+Fortunately, eco-friendly Dog Poop bags are a great solution.
 Biodegradable Poop bags are a great alternative to the plastic bags that are currently being used, as they are better for the environment.

-Biodegradable dog poop bags.
+Eco-Friendly dog poop bags.
 It’s not the most pleasant topic of conversation, but with this blog, I wanted to help pet owners find biodegradable poop bags for their dogs.
 It’s not only about the fact that these bags are good for the environment, but they can be used for so much more than just picking up after your dog.
 In the past, these bags were hard to find, but now you can find them at a lot of retailers because of their popularity.

 1. The Heart of Tafiti Dog Poop Bag